 Remember, the employee must notify of eligibility by the 15th week before the expected week of childbirth.
 Then notice of leave dates must be given with 28 days’ notice.
 In adoption cases, notice of entitlement and notice of leave dates must be given within 7 days of being matched with the child.

-What happens to an employee’s paternity leave and pay if the baby dies?
+What happens to an employee’s paternity leave if they lose the baby?

 In this tragic circumstance, the employee would still qualify for paternity leave and pay if they still meet the normal eligibility criteria and if the baby is: